hallindavid/old-davidhallin/readme.md

+# archived - this repo is now out of date - I switched from Jigsaw to Hugo

 # davidhallin.com
 This is dave's blog - I figure I'll do some tutorials, some links about things I'm learning, and hopefully help other people learn as well.